kailash-manasarovar/statement/docs/crimes/protagonists.md

 It includes teachers and staff from the conservatory of Dénia, and others.

-The people involved were seasoned professionals in the gang stalking game, and the chances of me being the only victim is *zero*.
+The people involved were seasoned professionals in the gang-stalking game, and the chances of me being the only victim is *zero*.

 The chances of me being the oldest victim, at least in the conservatory system, is very high.